Lonne Elder III: 1970s

-a comic tale of an ex-felon who finds redemption through driving a busload of handicapped children to a farm-land oasis.
-The movie received mixed reviews.
-He wrote A Woman Called Moses, the biographical TV mini-series of fugitive slave leader Harriet Tubman’s life, reuniting him with Cicely Tyson and featuring narration by Orson Welles.
+Elder went on to develop and write A Woman Called Moses (1978), the biographical TV mini-series of fugitive slave leader Harriet Tubman’s life, reuniting him with Cicely Tyson and featuring narration by Orson Welles.
+It was one of the earliest dramatizations on the life of Tubman to meet the screen.
 A Woman Called Moses garnered Elder the Writers Guild of America Award and his second Christopher Award.